Nicktoons: 1988–1998: First Nicktoons and success

 Various characters from Nicktoons aired in the 1990s, during the peak of the brand's popularity, and the early 2000s.
-Clockwise from the top: Arnold from Hey Arnold!, Dog and Cat from CatDog, GIR from Invader Zim, Chuckie from Rugrats, Norbert and Dagget from The Angry Beavers, and Reggie from Rocket Power.
+Clockwise from the top: Arnold from Hey Arnold!, Dog and Cat from CatDog, GIR from Invader Zim, Chuckie from Rugrats, Norbert and Daggett from The Angry Beavers, and Reggie from Rocket Power.
 Rocko from Rocko's Modern Life is in the center.

 Everybody else was doing toy-driven stuff and it was garbage.
 It's hard to create a character out of a toy for a lot of reasons.
 You have limited time to produce because you have to get the thing out when the product hits the market.
 How about, instead, we do this radical thing of looking around the country for animators who have great characters living inside them?